-Are you doing everything you can to increase eCommerce conversions?
+Are you doing everything you can to increase ecommerce conversions?

-Once you’ve done the hard work of driving targeted traffic to your eCommerce store, your results are only worthwhile, if you manage to convert some of that traffic.
+Once you’ve done the hard work of driving targeted traffic to your ecommerce store, your results are only worthwhile, if you manage to convert some of that traffic.

 There is no point having traffic going to your site if no one is making a purchase.

 In this post, we’re going to look at some of the things you can do TODAY to increase your conversion rates.
+We will focus on:

-Never underestimate the power of content for your eCommerce site.
+Never underestimate the power of content for your ecommerce site.
 This doesn’t just include written content, but images, and even video too.

 Images should be clear, and most of all original, if you want to build trust.
 They should be of high quality.
 The clearer the image, the clearer the decision for the customer.
 Try to get photos of the product from as many different angles as possible to give people a full understanding of what it is they’re hoping to buy.